-Bookings needs to be made weeks in advance (especially if you visit during the weekend), and then you and your friends can warm up in the cozy igloos.
+Bookings need to be made weeks in advance (especially if you visit during the weekend), and then you and your friends can warm up in the cozy igloos.

 Covent Garden is always worth a trip, and so it is, of course, also during the Christmas month.

-Covent Garden is also one of the busiest places in December – the cafes and restaurants are full of people.
-And not only people – if you can’t get enough of Christmas trees come to Covent Garden – there are so many trees decorated that you couldn’t even count them (well, kind of).
+Covent Garden is one the best places to visit in December in London – but also one of the busiest: the cafes and restaurants are full of people.
+And not only people – if you can’t get enough of Christmas trees, come to Covent Garden.
+There are so many trees decorated that you couldn’t even count them (well, kind of).

 The main Christmas tree has more than 30,000 lights!
-But there are also some entertainers (musicians and actors) so it is also a fun thing to do in London with children.
+There are also some entertainers (musicians and actors), so it is also a fun thing to do in London with children.

 St. Paul’s Cathedral

-Th entrance fee for St. Paul’s Cathedral is high – more than $25 if you buy the ticket on the spot.
-But before Christmas, it is one of the best places to visit (and if you come for the services, it is actually free to visit).
+St. Paul’s Cathedral’s entrance fee is high – more than $25 if you buy the ticket on the spot.
+But before Christmas, it is one of the best places to see.
+And if you come for the services, it is actually free to visit.

 If you visit on December 23 and Christmas Eve, you can catch the service relayed on a big screen at Paternoster Square next to the cathedral.

-I visited once (years ago) and it was mesmerizing – even though it was not shortly before Christmas with its festive atmosphere.
-However, if you have some money to spend, then why not spend it here rather than on other unnessesary things.
+I visited once (years ago), and it was mesmerizing.
+Shortly before Christmas with its festive atmosphere, it is even more lovely.
+However, if you have some money to spend, why not here rather than on unnecessary things?